 Getting Started with Adobe Experience Platform for Data Architects and Data Engineers is the perfect starting point to get hands-on with Experience Platform.

 This tutorial combines tasks for both Data Engineers and Data Architects.
-Since this is an introductory-level tutorial, you should easily be able to complete the tasks for both roles.
-In each lesson, I call out the primary audience—Data Architects, Data Engineers, or both roles.
+Since it’s an introductory-level tutorial, you should be able to complete the tasks for both roles.
 Because many of the lessons build on what was implemented in earlier lessons, you should move through the lessons in order.
 I will call out which lessons can be skipped.
-Of course, if you want to, you could also tag team the tutorial with a colleague in the other role.

-As you create various Platform elements during this tutorial, try to stick to the names assigned to various elements in the tutorial, as they are constantly referred to by these names.
-However, there are a few high-level containers that you may want to customize the names in case there are multiple people at your organization taking this tutorial.
-For example, you may want to name the Product Profile “Luma Tutorial Platform - Fred Bean” instead of just “Luma Tutorial Platform.”
+As you create various Platform elements during this tutorial, try to stick to the names I recommend as much as possible.
+However, there are a few high-level element names that you may want to customize in case there are multiple people at your organization taking this tutorial simultaneously.
+For example, you may want to name the Platform sandbox “Luma Tutorial Platform - Ignatius J Reilly” instead of just “Luma Tutorial Platform.”

-If you get stuck, try re-reading the instructions first, and then use the “Log an Issue” link on the upper-right of each page to contact me.
+If you get stuck, try re-reading the instructions first, and then use the link on the sidebar of each page to contact me.

 In the tutorial, you will create a sandbox environment and use it to complete the exercises.
-The sandbox environment makes it safe for you to complete the exercises and experiment without being concerned about compromising your production Experience Platform environment.
+The sandbox environment makes it safe for you to complete the exercises and experiment without being concerned about compromising your production data.

-Although you will use multiple technologies in this tutorial, we will remain almost entirely within the Adobe ecosystem.
+Although you will use multiple technologies in this tutorial, you will remain almost entirely within the Adobe ecosystem.
 In your own Platform implementation, you will likely integrate Platform with specific third-party technologies.
-To keep this tutorial relevant for all customers, we will stick to a more generic implementation.
+To keep this tutorial relevant for all customers, we will use a more generic implementation.